sanatpt/Mastercardassigment_Sanat/README.md

-# ds-python-labs
-Data Science Python labs
+# Data Analytics With Python Labs

 This will be our data science python labs